Pallavrai/Renting-App/Readme.md

 - [ ] Students can view other members profile if they used our platform.<br />
 - [ ] Owners requirements.<br />
 - [ ] Review on specific property.<br />
-- [ ] Pay and become instant tenant or approach property offline without any gaurantee of free space.<br />
+- [ ] Pay and become instant tenant or approach property offline without any gaurantee for space.<br />